 Hello prospective students,

-My name is Dheyna and I am currently in my second year studying Geology at Durham University.
+My name is Dheyna and I am currently in my third year studying Geology at Durham University.
 I did Geography at GCSE and A-Level, which lead to my discovery of my interest in Geology (and Physical Geography).

 I found my previous tutoring opportunities very rewarding and would like to continue to help people to understand the subjects I enjoy.
 I achieved top grades at GCSE (10x A*/A) and AAAB at A-Level - I hope to put my knowledge to good use by helping you!